What’s the problem with installing a standard toilet in your home? Well, there are a few.

 Yes, there is more than one type of toilet.
 In fact, there are nearly dozens!
 If you need a new toilet during your bathroom remodel or just want some bells and whistles to enhance your bathroom experience: we’re going to dive into (no pun intended) the benefits of the various types of toilets plus their pros and cons, so you can find the best one for you.

-Things to Consider Before Choosing a Style of Toilet
+Things To Consider Before Choosing A Toilet Style

 I bet you didn’t realize that installing a new toilet could require much thought and effort, but to truly get the ultimate bathroom design, it’s definitely something you want to think about.